opnfv/kvmfornfv/docs/userguide/kvmfornfv.cyclictest-dashboard.userguide.rst

     debug = False
     dispatcher = influxdb

+    [dispatcher_influxdb]
+    timeout = 5
+    target = http://127.0.0.1:8086  ##Mention the IP where influxdb is running db_name = yardstick
+    username = root
+    password = root

-Dispatcher module of "Daily Job" is Influxdb.So the results are stored in influxdb and then published to Dashboard.
+Dispatcher module of "Daily Job" is Influxdb.
+So, the results are stored in influxdb and then published to Dashboard.

 **3. HTTP**: If the dispatcher module is configured as http, users can check test result on OPNFV testing dashboard which uses MongoDB as backend.